meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 This CIP proposes standard APIs for Canton Network tokens so that wallets and apps can use them and build on them in a uniform way, i.e., working only against the standard APIs without depending on the specifics of an individual asset.
-The APIs enable three key functionalities:
+The APIs enable four key functionalities:

-(1) wallets can serve a portfolio view with transaction history, (2) investors can use wallets to initiate free-of-payment and delivery-vs-payment (DVP) transfers, (3) apps can execute atomic DVP transfers as part settlement workflows.
+1. wallets can serve a portfolio view with transaction history
+2. investors can use wallets to initiate direct peer-to-peer transfers and delivery-vs-payment (DVP) transfers
+3. apps can execute atomic DVP transfers as part settlement workflows

 The APIs are designed with the needs of tokenized real world assets in mind.
 In particular, they ensure privacy for investor data and provide fine-grained control over transfer workflows to registries, investors, and apps.